 Cataracts are an eye problem more prevalent in Abyssinian guinea pigs but can affect all species.
 The cause is not known.
 The lens of the eye gradually becomes more cloudy but the guinea pig learns to manage with its decreasing vision and surgery is not recommended as current opinion considers the risks and trauma outweigh the benefits.

 Sudden cloudiness or an opaque covering on the surface of the eye is more likely to be caused by a foreign body or injury such as a scratch.
 The eye clouds over to allow itself to heal.

 Conjunctivitis is an infection of the eye, normally caused by opportunist bacteria entering a small wound in the eye or in the eyes of animals who’s immune systems are already compromised.
-Eye infections and injuries should always be checked out and treated by your veterinary surgeon.
+Eye problems that could be an infection, and any injury to the eye should always be checked out and treated by your veterinary surgeon.

 Runny eyes can be related to dental problems, draughts, allergies to bedding, ammonia from urine, urine spraying by another guinea pig, an infection, injury or foreign body.
 They may also be the result of scratching by long, broken and dirty nails especially on the back feet which are commonly used to scratch the face.
 All these will have to be checked out.

 Guinea pigs produce a milky white fluid from their eyes as a natural part of the grooming process, this is especially apparent after bathing them.